-The main pipeline in the human body is the aorta.
+Aorta is the main pipeline in the human body.
 The heart pumps oxygenated blood in it with every heartbeat.
 The blood then flows to every organ in the body through side branches of the aorta.
 This “pipeline” is roughly 1″ in diameter in most people with a normal aorta.
 Some patients are affected by a tendency of the aorta to enlarge and balloon out over time.

 If the diameter of the aorta grows beyond a critical size, it becomes dangerous and life-threatening.
 The operation to fix this problem might resemble plain and simple plumbing.
 The portion of our pipeline (the aortic aneurysm) is taken out and replaced by an artificial pipe that recreates a normal size and function and saves our patients from the risk of a blowout or an aortic dissection.

-If any of the steps above cannot be performed within standard choices available in your area, your local doctor might deem your situation inoperable.
+Your local doctor might deem your situation inoperable, if any of the steps above cannot be preformed within standard choices available in your area.

 OK!!
 Let’s start the list of specific answers to question#1 and question#2.
 Consider it the troubleshooting chapter of your aneurysm manual.